bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/ModulePipeline1.png

-In this document each module is described in detail.
+At this page each module is described in detail.
+You will find more information on the methods provided by module executors as well as entities' description.

 .. _input-module: